gb22289/COMS20012/docs/exercises/Exercice6.md

      Compile the code with `gcc -m32 -fno-stack-protector loop.c -o loop32` and run it.
 On my machine, the code goes in an infinite loop.
 Can you find a probable cause for this?

-5. What is control hijacking in the context of exploitation?
+7. What is control hijacking in the context of exploitation?
 Explain one possible way to hijack control in the presence of stack overflow bug?
+   Taking control of the execution of the code, perhaps making it go down unintended paths of execution.
+One way to accomplish this is to overwrite the return address of a function to somewhere else where the attacker desires.

-6. What is a format string bug?
+8. What is a format string bug?
+   A memory bug that can lead to the contents of the stack being leaked. %n can also cause overwriting of a memory location.

 ## Answers